Key Competencies Employers Look For: What Hiring Managers Value

 Conclusion

-Employers value a mix of technical and behavioural competencies.
-Communication, teamwork, problem-solving, adaptability, and leadership appear across roles.
-Demonstrate these with specific examples in your applications and interviews, and invest in developing areas where you're weaker.
+Employers across industries value a mix of technical and behavioral competencies.
+Communication, teamwork, problem-solving, adaptability, and leadership are universally sought-after skills.
+Demonstrating these competencies with specific examples in your applications and interviews, and investing in areas where improvement is needed, can significantly enhance your career prospects.